19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 – Porches & Parlors

-When you visit, you’ll be walking through over 300 years of history from the US and beyond.
+When you visit, you’ll be walking through over 300 years of history from the United States and beyond.

 Encounter people dressed from past eras demonstrating crafts from their time – weaving, glass blowing, pottery-making, printing, and more.